Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/conclusion.md

 A larger increase in the concentration of *Y* particles than in the previous figure does not produce a substantive change in the system.
 {: style="font-size: medium;"}

 The repressilator is not the only network motif that leads to oscillations of particle concentrations, but robustness to disturbance is a shared feature of all these motifs.
 Furthermore, the repressilator is not the most robust oscillator that we can build.
-Real oscillators tend to have more than three components, and part of the reason why may be that researchers have shown that at least five reactions are typically needed to build a very robust oscillator[^repress].
+Researchers have shown that at least five components are typically needed to build a very robust oscillator,[^repress] which may help explain why real oscillators tend to have more than three components.

-The repressilator's robustness implies a bigger picture moral of biological modeling.
-If an underlying biological system demonstrates robustness to change, then any model of that system should also be able to withstand this change.
-Conversely, in biology and in life, we should be skeptical of any non-robust model of a robust system.

-## Toward more complicated models of biochemical processes

-We have seen that even very simple network motifs can have a powerful effect on a cell's ability to implement elegant behavior.
 In the next module, we will encounter a much more involved biochemical process, with far more molecules and reactions, that is used by bacteria to cleverly (and robustly) explore their environment.
 In fact, we will have so many particles and so many reactions that we will need to completely rethink how we formulate our model.

 In the meantime, check out the exercises below to continue building your understanding of transcription factor networks and network motifs.